Terms and Conditions

 Q. Should I bring toys?

-No thank you.
+No, thank you.
 We will provide all the toys that your dog might need and we find that if a dog has a special toy that they bring along sometimes they can be a little over-attached to it which may cause a few little problems in daycare.

 Q. What if my dog is injured or becomes unwell?

-We employ the highest Health & Safety standards and take great care to ensure injury or illness does not occur but should your dog become ill we would notify you immediately.
-In an emergency we will take your dog to your own vet – you, the owner, must cover all medical costs.
+We employ the highest Health & Safety standards and take great care to ensure injury or illness does not occur but should your dog become ill we will notify you immediately.
+In an emergency we will take your dog to your vet – you, the owner, must cover all medical costs.

 If you have any questions about our Terms and Conditions please email: emma@sussexcountydogtraining.co.uk